jbmartinez/pure-sass/README.md

 @import "yourAppFiles";
 ```

-Look at `pure.scss` for the available modules.
+Look at the `pure.scss` file for the available modules.

+## About the grid

+The grid module contains the default grid (the one shipped through CDN).
+If you built
+a custom grid, include it instead.

+For consistency reasons, the responsive grid is not imported by default.
+It can be
+included setting `$include-responsive-grid` to true.
+The default breakpoints values
+will be used.
+For custom breakpoints, set the values of `$sm-breakpoint`, `$md-breakpoint`,
+`$lg-breakpoint` and `$xl-breakpoint` accordingly.

 ## TODO